cenacrharsh/coding-ninja-social-media-node/readme.md

 ### 🎯 passport-local

+- Strategy used for User Authentication & Authorization

+### 🎯 passport-jwt

-- Strategy used for Authentication
+- Strategy used for API Authentication & Authorization

 ### 🎯 express-sessios